Mursal Hedayat

-Mursal Hedayat MBE was awarded the Barclays Woman in the Community Award 2021.
+Mursal Hedayat MBE is a British businesswoman.
+She was awarded the Barclays Woman in the Community Award 2021.

 She is the founder and CEO of tech social enterprise start-up Chatterbox, an online language school that trains and employs refugees as teachers, enabling people to take advantage of the language skills of asylum seekers The refugee teachers have higher education and were often qualified professionals in their countries of origin.
 Chatterbox works with corporate clients and has gained support from British and Silicon Valley investors.
 In 2018, Chatterbox won a ‘Next Billion’ Edtech Prize for high impact innovative technology.